MizaGBF/Rosetta-Public/readme.md

 * `/owner gw`: Commands to manually set and edit an Unite and Fight event.
 * `/owner buff`: Commands to debug the GW buff data used by my crew.
 I haven't used it in a long while.
 * `/owner gacha`: Commands to clear the gacha banner and change the `/roll roulette` command settings.

+> [!WARNING]
-I rarely use most of those commands, there is a small chance it might be hiding some bugs.
+> I rarely use most of those commands, there is a small chance it might be hiding some bugs.

 If you want a GW.sql file for the ranking commands, you can go grab the most recent one [here](https://drive.google.com/drive/folders/11DcUKeO6Szd5ZEJN9q57MQl772v64_R2), rename it to `GW.sql` and put it in the "files" drive folder.